 Project managers must stay updated on these regulations and ensure that projects adhere to them to maintain compliance with NHS requirements.

-Implementing changes within healthcare organizations can be met with resistance from staff or patients.
+Implementing changes within healthcare organisations can be met with resistance from staff or patients.

 Healthcare project managers often collaborate with change management experts to facilitate the smooth transition of healthcare teams into new processes, technologies, or workflows.